murugapl/manage-vaccinations-in-schools-guidance/app/guide/consent-responses.md

 1. Go to **Sessions**.
 2. Go to the **Scheduled** tab.
 3. Click the link for the school you’re interested in.

-## Checking consent responses

-1. Go to the **Consent** tab.
+4. Go to the **Consent** tab.
-2. Use the filters to see how many consents, refusals and conflicts you have - a list of children matching the filters you’ve used will display.
+5. Use the filters to see how many consents, refusals and conflicts you have - a list of children matching the filters you’ve used will display.
-3. Click on a child’s name if you want to see more details about consent for that child.
+6. Click on a child’s name if you want to see more details about consent for that child.

 ![Screenshot of consent responses for a session.](/assets/images/session-consent.png 'Mavis shows consent responses for a session grouped by status.')